 This malware tracker map displays global cyber-attacks occurring in real-time and shows both, attacking and targeted IPs.
 Threatbutt, employs Clown Strike technology to harness the raw power of private, hybrid, public and cumulus cloud system to bring Viking grade threat intelligence to any enterprise.
 Click here.

-Fortinet Threat Map lets you watch real time cyber-attacks taking place.
+Fortinet Threat Map lets you watch real-time cyber-attacks taking place.
 Its console displays network activity by geographic region.
 So, threats from various international destinations are made available for your view.
 Also, one can place the mouse cursor over the FortiGate’s location to display the device name, IP address, and the city name/location.
-To know which countries are sending the more severe threats to your region/location, either see place of origin of the red darts, or check the visual lists of threats at the bottom.
-Unlike other FortiView consoles, this console has no filtering options, however you can click on any country to drill down into greater (filtered) detail.
+To know which countries are sending the more severe threats to your region/location, either see the place of origin of the red darts or check the visual lists of threats at the bottom.
+Unlike other FortiView consoles, this console has no filtering options.
+However, you can click on any country to drill down into greater (filtered) detail.
 Go here.

-A visual lists of threats is shown at the bottom, displaying the following,
+A visual list of threats is shown at the bottom, displaying the following,

 - Nature of the attacks